Arkansas AFFF Firefighting Foam Lawsuit | 2025 Latest Updates

 • Lost earning ability

-Moreover, punitive damages are potentially recoverable in these lawsuits if evidence shows that the defendant’s actions were willfully negligent or deliberately harmful.
-This means that the compensation could not only cover the financial burdens associated with the health conditions but also serve as a form of justice for the victims.
+Punitive damages are potentially recoverable in these lawsuits if evidence shows that the defendant’s actions were willfully negligent or deliberately harmful.

 The Arkansas statute of limitations for filing an AFFF lawsuit is typically 2-3 years from the date of injury.